muhmmadzs/muhmmadzs/ReadMe.md

   👋 Hi, I’m Muhammad Zohaib Sarwar!

-  🔍 I’m a Data Scientist and Machine Learning Engineer with a passion for building AI-driven solutions that solve real-world problems.
-My expertise lies in predictive modeling, time-series analysis, and developing scalable ML workflows for industries like transportation, infrastructure monitoring, and energy systems.
+  🔍 I’m a **Data Scientist** and **Machine Learning Engineer** with a passion for building AI-driven solutions that solve real-world problems.
+My expertise lies in predictive modeling, time-series analysis, and developing scalable ML workflows for industries like **transportation**, **infrastructure monitoring**, and **energy systems**.

   🚀 I specialize in designing and deploying end-to-end machine learning pipelines, integrating real-time data processing, and implementing cloud-based AI solutions using Azure, TensorFlow, and PyTorch.